slub/efre-lod-api/README.md

 For a productive environment, we recommend to put the API behind a load-balancer (like nginx).

 ## systemd

-To use as a systemd service, copy the systemd script to `/etc/systemd/system`.
-You may have to adapt the Username/Group/lod-api cmdline Call in `systemd/lod-api.service` to suit your needs.

 Enable the lod-api-systemd-service to start it with the system:
 ```